5464jmy/NOCUDARuntime/pybind11/docs/classes.rst

 ==================

-Sometimes there are several overloaded C++ methods with the same name taking different kinds of input arguments:
+Sometimes there are several overloaded C++ methods with the same name taking different kinds of inputPtr arguments:

 .. code-block:: cpp